Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 ⮚	**Speed**: The speed of the solar wind, usually measured in kilometers per second.

 ●	The speed of the solar wind is usually measured in kilometers per second (km/s).
-●	The speed of the solar wind can vary from about 300 km/s to about 800 km/s.
 ●	The speed of the solar wind is influenced by the Sun's magnetic field, the solar activity, and the distance from the Sun.
 ●	CMEs can cause the speed of the solar wind to increase significantly.
+●	According to NASA, solar wind speeds typically range between 250 and 800 kilometers per second (km/s), but can occasionally exceed 1000 km/s during strong solar storms.

 ⮚	**Vx**, **Vy**, **Vz**: These are the components of the solar wind velocity in the GSM coordinate system.
 ●	**Vx**: This component represents the velocity of the solar wind in the direction from the Earth towards the Sun.
 This is along the X-axis of the GSM system.
 A negative Vx value would typically indicate solar wind moving from the Sun towards the Earth.